-The timing of your ad will become inconsequential if you target the wrong audience.
+The timing of your ad becomes inconsequential if you target the wrong audience.

-In advertising, content is king.
-With the right content, you would be able to achieve more success than you can imagine.
-Content in this context refers to your message and how you deliver it.
-If your ad copies or message is not captivating and convincing enough, then your targeting may not yield any results.
+In advertising, content is key.
+With it done right, you can achieve more success than you can imagine.
+Content, in this context, refers to your message and its delivery.
+If your ad copy or message is not captivating and convincing enough, then your targeting may not yield any results.

-Your ad message should be able to communicate to your audience and keep them interested.
+Your ad message should connect with your audience and keep it interested.
 People only react to what they find interesting or useful.
-Most times, language and choice of words determine what is of interest to people.
+Most times, language and word choice determine what’s of interest to people.

-In a social experiment, two ads of the same products but different ad copies were displayed to the same audience at different times.
-The result showed that the audience who claimed not to have been interested in the product with the first ad suddenly became interested and bought the same product when the second ad started running.
+In a social experiment, two ads of the same products with separate ad copy were displayed to the same audience at different times.
+The result showed that the audience that claimed no interest in the product suddenly became interested and bought it after the second ad.
 This happened because the second ad had a more captivating message.
-This experiment emphasized the importance of an ad copy.
+This experiment proved the importance of ad copy.

-Here are tips to help you write better and converting Facebook ads messages
+Here are some tips to help you write better and convert Facebook ads.

-Captivating Caption: this could be in the form of a question, rhetoric, a fact, or something simply catchy.
-But it has to be short and concise.
-You can draft a few options and seek the opinion of colleagues and friends to help you decide on which is best captivating.
+Captivating Caption: This could be a question, rhetoric, fact, or simply something catchy.
+It has to be short and concise.
+You can draft a few options and seek the opinion of colleagues and friends to help you decide on what works better.

-In the example above, we can agree that the caption used is quite catchy: “this just made going keto so much easier” imagine if the caption were “a very good keto cereal” boring, I know.
-Messages should be short, simple, but descriptive: Short and descriptive sounds contradictory, but you have to put every vital information that would attract your audience in a few lines of messages.
-Keep your message simple, short but informative.
-It should address the need, want, or at best arouse your audience’s curiosity to want to know more.
-In our example of Magic Spoon Cereal, we can see the brief but informative description enough to make a buying decision.
+In the example above, the caption is quite catchy: “This just made going keto so much easier!”
+Imagine if it was “a very good keto cereal” – boring, right?
+Messages should be short, simple, and descriptive.
+Short and descriptive sounds contradictory, but it’s best to fit the vital information that attracts your audience in a few lines.
+Keep your message simple – short, but sweet.
+It should address the needs and wants, or at best arouse curiosity to find out more.
+With Magic Spoon Cereal, we can see a brief, but informative description that drives a buying decision.

 - 3g of Net Carbs